Thermoelectric Generators (TEGS) Application in Cathodic Protection

 CP to Control Corrosion

 A metal pipeline is usually anodic, and by supplying an electric current, the pipe becomes passive or cathodic.
-As long as the electrical flow is arriving at the cathode (pipeline) faster than oxygen, then corrosion is prevented or significantly slowed.
+As long as the electrical flow arrives at the cathode (pipeline) faster than oxygen, then corrosion is prevented or significantly slowed.

 Thermoelectric Generator for Cathodic Protection (TEGS)

-Thermoelectric generators produce electrical power by the direct conversion of heat from the combustion of fuel into electricity, offering a dependable supply of continuous current.
+Thermoelectric generators produce electrical power by directly converting heat from the combustion of fuel into electricity, offering a dependable supply of continuous current.
 The generators are usually located near the ground bed and fueled by gas from tanks, wellheads, or pipelines.
 The output current can be adjusted using an integral variable resistor allowing the output current to match the ground bed resistance.